Virtual reality applications: Industrial design

 Virtual reality and artificial intelligence are used by automotive firms like Porsche and BMW to optimize their production chains.
 Software developers are building VR solutions to skip redundant design workflow phases and meet end-user expectations faster and more accurately.

 Restorative nature experiences

 An example of a nature-oriented virtual environment made with real-time rendering engine Unity.

 Studies on exposure to nature environments show how they are able to help individuals relax, recover attention capacity and cognitive function, reduce stress and stimulate positive moods.
 The Attention Restoration Theory and Stress Recovery Theory explain the mechanisms by which VR nature environments can lead to mental restoration.
 This is in contrast to urban environments that have shown to be less restorative.

 Immersive virtual reality technology is able to replicate believable restorative nature experiences, either using 360 degree video footage or environments created from 3D real-time rendering, often developed using game engines like Unreal Engine or Unity.
 This is useful for users who cannot access certain areas, for example, senior citizens or residents of nursing homes who face physical restraints or complications.
+In 2016, the Southwest Florida Eagle Cam introduced a spherical webcam offering a live immersive virtual reality experience.